 How to spot a scam

-If you've never heard of the person or the organisation, and haven't been in touch with them before, you should be suspicious.
+If you've never heard of the organisation, and you haven't been in touch with them before, you should be suspicious.

-...then it probably is.
-You should be sceptical of claims of easy money and big prizes, especially if you're approached without ever having signed up for a service or entered a competition.
+...it probably is.
+Be sceptical of claims of easy money and big prizes, especially if they ask for you to give money or your bank details.

 Don't give personal details to anyone if you're not sure who they are, especially if they're asking for bank details.
 Anyone contacting you should have some details already - ask them what they know and how they got that information.

 Organisations shouldn't hesitate to offer a phone number or address.
 They should have a landline, not a mobile number (beginning 07) or premium rate number (beginning 09).